cdeutsch/webpack-shell-plugin-alt/README.md

 * `dev`: switch for development environments.
 This causes scripts to only execute once.
 Useful for running HMR on webpack-dev-server. **Default: true**
 * `verbose`: enable for verbose output. **Default: false**

+### Developing

+If opening a pull request, create an issue describing a fix or feature.
+Have your pull request point to the issue by writing your commits with the issue number in the message.

+Make sure you lint your code by running `npm run lint` and you can build the library by running `npm run build`.

+I appreciate any feed back as well, Thanks for helping!

 ### Contributions
 Yair Tavor